OSInside/kiwi/doc/source/schema.rst

 source
 ......

-A Pointer to a Repository/Package Source
+A Pointer to a data source.
+This can be a remote location as well as a path specification

 Parents:
-   These elements contain ``source``: :ref:`k.image.instsource.instrepo`, :ref:`k.image.repository`
+   These elements contain ``source``: :ref:`k.image.repository`

 List of attributes for ``source``: